ASCNomuda/ascnomuda.github.io/_posts/2016-11-26-showcasing-visualfactory.md

 A: It varies greatly.
 We often know how the evaluation will turn out during the first few minutes of discussion.
 Although VisualFactory delivers paperless work instructions it is much more than that, so we are much happier talking to customers who are looking to implement world class, lean, six sigma manufacturing in a simple, standardized and sustainable way.
 The businesses that will get the most out of the system are those asking: "How can I improve quality whilst reducing cost in my complex manufacturing environment?"
 Many companies aren't even looking - they assume it cannot be done so keep doing it the same old way.

-&nbsp;Q: How are today's paperless systems different to what was available 5-10 years ago?
+ Q: How are today's paperless systems different to what was available 5-10 years ago?

 A: 10 Years ago VisualFactory delivered step by step work instructions and could cope with a degree of product variety.
 Today it provides a comprehensive Lean shop floor execution system.